 Reproducibility and RAPs

-Reproducibility = the ability to regenerate published results using the provided code and data.
+Reproducibility is the ability to regenerate the published simulation results - such as tables and figures - by running the provided model code and data.

-✅ Trust.
-If work is reproducibility, it builds trust, as others can independently confirm that your results are reliable and your methods are transparent.
+β Trust.
+If work is reproducible, it builds trust, as others can independently confirm your results and see that your methods are transparent.

 Reproducible analytical pipeline (RAP) = systematic approach to data analysis and modelling in which every step of the process (end-to-end) is transparent, automated, and repeatable.